Banno/banno-powerons/m2m-transfers/V4/m2m-transfers-json-contract-v4.md

   - generalSpecifications: **See above**
   - success: boolean - true/false.
 Was transaction successful?
   - memoMode: boolean - true/false.
 Is the system in memo mode?
+  - memoModeSuccessMessage: Message that will display if transfer completed during memo mode
   - transferLoc: Transfer locator
   - recipientLoc: Recipient locator
   - currentState: **See currentState definition in PRELOADDATA response**